 A general introduction to protists and animals without backbones.
 Emphasis placed on evolutionary and ecological relationships that make an understanding and appreciation of this diverse group of animals possible.
 A study of the vertebrates with regard to their systematics, ecology, and behavior.

 BIOL 222 ZOOLOGY LABORATORY

 Exercises designed to introduce students to the 95 percent of all animals without a backbone.
 Identification of representative vertebrates through examination of specimens.
+Co-requisite: BIOL 221.

 BIOL 223 COMPARATIVE VERTEBRATE ANATOMY